pelle112112/RustExam/README.md

 Understanding Rusts way of using memory and borrowing variables and pointers was a difficult concept for us to grasp.

+A lot of the libraries we found were deprecated, some had almost no documentation, which made it difficult for us to choose libraries.

 #### What would we do again and what we do differently

 During the project we created all of the functions inside main.rs We changed the project structure, which meant we had to do a lot of refactoring, which could be avoided from the start had we decided on a specific project structure.

+We also had some problems with cargo and the dependencies, which could be avoided with a better structure from the start, having a correct gitignore and using compatible versions of imports.

 ## Future improvements